altire-dev/kcd-toolkit/kcd-pak-builder/README.md

 <h1>KCD PAK Builder</h1>
-Builds PAK files of a specific directory for KCD1 and KCD2
+Turns any directory into a single PAK archive ready for use with Kingdom Come Deliverance
 <br><br>

 <img src="https://i.imgur.com/PiyJTZD.png">